christofmuc/JammerNetz/README.md

 ## Native Linux builds

 If you are working on Linux, make sure to have all development prerequisites installed!

+### Debian/Ubuntu

 On a fresh Debian 9 machine, that would e.g. require the following installs:

     sudo apt-get -y install g++ libasound2-dev libcurl4-openssl-dev libfreetype6-dev libncurses-dev libjack-dev libx11-dev libglew-dev mesa-common-dev webkit2gtk-4.0

+### Fedora

+For a Fedora-based distribution like Amazon Linux 2, you would use `yum` to install the dependencies:

+    sudo yum install alsa-lib-devel libcurl-devel freetype-devel ncurses-devel jack-audio-connection-kit-devel libX11-devel  mesa-libGL-devel webkitgtk4-devel glew-devel

+### Compilation

 With those installs and the recursive git clone from above, cd into the cloned directory and run cmake with the following commands: